Air Fryer Crab Cakes

 Tips

-Even if the package says “picked” or “ready to eat,” there are almost always a few small shell pieces hiding in there.
-Spread the crab meat out on a plate or cutting board and gently go through it with your fingers before you start mixing anything.
+Even when the package says the crab is cleaned, you’ll almost always find a few bits of shell hiding in there.
+Spread the meat out on a plate and gently run your fingers through it before you mix anything.

 Related Recipes